Updated on: 3/7/2019

 According to statistics from the American Safety Council (ASC) and National Highway Traffic Safety Administration (NHTSA), more teenagers are killed in car crashes during the 100-day span between Memorial Day and Labor Day than throughout the rest of the year.

-In 2012, the last full year for which fatal crash data was available, approximately 1,000 people were killed in crashes involving a teenage driver between the 100 deadliest days.
+In 2012, the last full year for which fatal crash data was available, approximately 1,000 people were killed in accidents with teenage drivers between the 100 deadliest days.
 Experts speculate that a combination of factors – including an increase in travel, driver distraction, driver impairment, and unfamiliarity with different roadways – contribute to the spike in fatal teen accidents.

 Statistical Trends in Fatal Teen Crashes